 - Accounting (ACTG) 430 - Governmental and Not-for-Profit Accounting (2)

 - Accounting (ACTG) 492 - Auditing Concepts and Practices (4)

 - Accounting (ACTG) 495 - Integrated Accounting Issues (4)

 - 1 upper-division accounting course to be chosen from Accounting (ACTG) 422, 460, 485, 490, 493.

 - Students planning to take the CPA exam should take all of the following electives: ACTG 422, 485, 490, 493.

-The printable (PDF) version of this information includes prerequisites, a suggested sequence, and identifies the terms these courses are usually offered.
+Sequence Sheet: the (PDF) version of this information includes prerequisites, a suggested sequence, and identifies the terms these courses are usually offered.